openvinotoolkit/openvino/samples/python/ngraph_function_creation_sample/README.md

 ```
 [ INFO ] Creating OpenVINO Runtime Core
-[ INFO ] Loading the network using ngraph function with weights from lenet.bin
+[ INFO ] Loading the model using ngraph function with weights from lenet.bin
 [ INFO ] Loading the model to the plugin
 [ INFO ] Starting inference in synchronous mode
 [ INFO ] Top 1 results: